-Babies take in everything around them: seeing, hearing, touching, smelling, and of course, tasting!
+Babies take in everything around them: seeing, hearing, touching, smelling and of course, tasting!
 As your little one develops, so do their feeding skills.
 Once they are eating Stage 2 purees with ease and show interest in feeding themselves, it may be time to introduce more filling foods for them to pick up and try themselves.
-Balanced, bite-sized finger food meals offer more complex combinations of ingredients and flavors.
-Our Stage 3 finger foods will help your little one explore new foods and practice their self-feeding, all while leaving them full and satisfied.

 What are Finger Foods?

 Following Stage 2 combination purees, finger foods are the next stage in your baby’s eating adventures.
 Finger foods consist of bite-size pieces that are small enough to prevent choking, big enough to pick up with tiny fingers and soft enough to not require teeth.
-Names for this type of baby food include table foods, pick-up foods or, as we call them at Nurture Life, finger foods.
+Other names for finger foods include Stage 3 foods or pick-up foods.

 When is Your Baby Ready for Finger Foods?